What Is Headless Drupal?

 Despite the seemingly endless benefits of headless Drupal, be sure to you weigh the trade-offs.
 Ensure your partners and/or internal teams are prepared for the changes and can deliver the support needed to keep your applications running optimally.
 Make sure your team is ready to build applications differently, possibly with new development tools, languages, and approaches.
 Lastly, make sure you evaluate your platform approach based on the support of both your front-end and back-end teams.

-Now that you’ve learned how to choose the right architecture for your current and future applications, find out how Acquia CMS can support whichever approach you take.
-As a truly hybrid CMS with decoupled application support, Acquia CMS is a powerful tool that you can use to create traditional, headless, decoupled, static, and low-code applications — all on the same platform.
+Now that you’ve learned how to choose the right architecture for your current and future applications, find out how Drupal can support whichever approach you take.
+As a truly hybrid CMS with decoupled application support, Drupal is a powerful tool that you can use to create traditional, headless, decoupled, static, and low-code applications — all on the same platform.

 Learn more about the different approaches to Drupal in our free e-book, Headless and Hybrid Drupal 101.